tedtoal/XPT2046_Touchscreen_TT/README.md

   // Allocate and initialize the touchscreen-tft mapping object. tsmap = new TS_ILI9341_map();
   tsmap->begin(ts, tft);

+  // Additional tft function calls would appear below to create the initial display screen.
 ```

 It is recommended you follow the above order, doing the TFT display *before* the touchscreen.